 The rural area is that area planned to remain in long long-term agriculture, mining or large lot residential development.
 Within the rural area, some "rural communities" exist.
 These communities have historically served as a center of community activity within the rural environment.
 They include, Thonotosassa, Keystone, Lutz, and others.
 The diversity and unique character of these communities will be reflected through the application of "community-based planning" techniques specifically designed to retain their rural character while providing a level of service appropriate to the community and its surrounding environment.
 To foster the rural environment and reinforce its character, rural design guidelines will be developed to distinguish between the more urban environment.
-Additionally rural areas should have differing levels of service for supporting facilities such as emergency services, parks and libraries from those levels of service adopted in urban areas.
+Additionally rural areas should have differing levels of service adopted in urban areas.